Master of Engineering (with Honours) - MEng (Hon)

 Here's what Swansea University says about its Biomedical Engineering with a Year in Industry course.

 Biomedical Engineering applies engineering principles to the human body, in pursuit of an advanced and personalised style of future healthcare.
+Combining engineering with the instrumentation used in modern medicine promises to generate important new technologies which touch, and extend, all our lifetimes.

 Source: Swansea University